 When you fly into Hilton Head you see a labyrinth of land and water below you.
 This was reinforced on the drive to and from Charleston where it is still tidal ten and twenty miles from the ocean and neither land nor water dominates.
 What land there is is flat, so tidal water has nothing to give it pause.

 A neighbor loaned me THE REPUBLIC OF PIRATES by Colin Woodard.
 I have no special interest in pirates, though I have read about them from time to time.
 I knew some of the history, but Woodard introduced me to men of whom I had not heard.
-He states the ‘golden age of piracy’—I did not know they had a ‘golden age’—lasted only ten years, form 1715-25–and most of them ended on the gallows.
+He states the ‘golden age of piracy’—I did not know they had a ‘golden age’—lasted only ten years, from 1715-25–and most of them ended on the gallows.
 Even those who were instrumental in destroying piracy ended badly.

-I find it curious how tribes make heros of criminals.
+I find it curious how tribes make heroes of criminals.
 Jessie James, Billy the Kid, Ned Kelly, Bonnie and Clyde, and endless others are remembered when almost all of their contemporaries have vanished without a trace.

 One pirate of whom I had known is Edward Teach, better known as Blackbeard.
 According to Woodard he was among the most humane of pirates, never mistreating those he took captive.
 He was killed near Ocracoke by an expedition sent by the governor of Virginia into North Carolina illegally.
 His head was cut off and tied to the bowsprit of the ship, ADVENTURE, and sold for £100 after the ship returned to Norfolk.
 Woodard relates, “Blackbeard’s headless body was thrown into Pamlico Sound, where, according to legend, it swam around the ADVENTURE three times before sinking into the brackish water.”
 Of course it did.